 9. Making arrangements for the executors to discharge the estate’s debts and pay the balance of all Inheritance Tax, Capital Gains Tax and any Income Tax payable.

 10. Prepare the draft Estates Account for the approval of the executors

 11. Once the estate Accounts are approved, the time limits under the Section 27 Notice has expired, make arrangements to distribute the estate.

 The Probate Team

 Avis Johnson.
 A Solicitor and Partner.
-She was admitted in 2000 with 18 years post qualifying experience.
+She was admitted in 2002 with over 16 years post qualifying experience.

 Fitzgerald Corbin.
 Consultant Solicitor has Master’s Degree from the London School of Economics and was admitted as a Solicitor in 1980.
 He has 38 years post qualifying experience.